ruskevych/bookinghub-fe/README.md

-# BookingHub - Modern Booking Application
+# Timeio - Modern Booking Application

 A comprehensive, modern booking application built with Next.js 15, React 19, TypeScript, and shadcn/ui components.
 This application provides a complete solution for service booking, user management, and business administration.

 ## 📋 Overview

-BookingHub is a full-featured booking platform that enables users to discover, book, and manage appointments with service providers.
+Timeio is a full-featured booking platform that enables users to discover, book, and manage appointments with service providers.
 The application includes both customer-facing features and comprehensive admin tools for business management.

 ### 🎯 Core Features